-Before Momo Challenge, there’s creepypasta Suicide Mickey you should also avoid
+Before Momo Challenge, there’s creepypasta Suicide Mickey, kids should never watch

-The vintage-looking video begins with pitifully sad Mickey looking down while walking along an avenue.
+Suicide Mickey begins with pitifully sad Mickey looking down while walking along an avenue.
 After 1.5 minutes, the screen turns black and quiet for about 3 minutes.
-Mickey Mouse resurfaces and a muffled sound of someone screaming is heard as Mickey heads along.
+Mickey Mouse resurfaces, and a muffled sound of someone screaming is heard as Mickey heads along.
 After a minute, more voices join the creepy chorus of ghastly demonic screams.

 → Cartoon Arthur’s and Mr. Ratburn does same-sex marriage?

 Past 6 minutes, the viewer begins to have a strong sense of fear, and the video turns blurry.
 In an adaptation in 2013, Mickey’s emotion turns to an evil smirk.
 In the original video, Mickey’s face is erased.

 What seemed to be real screams was like an early 1900s recording of people being murdered in terror.
 At 7 minutes, the video turns wobbly and a man’s cryptic voice saying something is clearly audible.

 While we do not know what he is saying, it sounded like a ritual or a curse being declared.
 The shrieking voices stop at 8:45 minutes.